-Ka’anapali is an area in West Maui that has a variety of resorts and hotels, but it was just too crowded in my opinion!
+In West Maui that has a variety of resorts and hotels, but it was just too crowded in my opinion!
 This would be a great area to stay if you are doing excursions from Lahaina during your trip.

 You can also stay in Hana, but there’s not a lot around to do!
 If it's the ultimate remote vacation you seek, this would be your place!